In this article you will learn to fix issues that result in the filament being damaged before reaching the hotend

 The configuration is not the only cause of the grinding problems, if you have already checked the steps above, the following steps will help to solve any mechanical issue that cause grinding.

-If you use different materials or the wrong configuration, parts of the filament can get stuck on the hotend and produce grinding on the filament, to avoid and solve it, is recommended to clean the hotend frequently; these guides will help you through this process:
+If you use different materials or the wrong configuration, parts of the filament can get stuck on the hotend and produce grinding on the filament, to avoid and solve it, is recommended to clean the hotend frequently.

-If the extruder motor is not properly adjusted, the gears might not be able to grab the filament or the filament gets crushed by the high pressure.
-To adjust it properly, fully screw the knob and then loose one turn.
+If the extruder motor is not properly adjusted, the gears might not be able to grab the filament or the filament gets crushed by the high pressure, in both cases causing underextrusion.

-Get in contact with your distributor or with the BCN3D support team to get a new one in the case that it is faulty.
+Get in contact with your distributor or with the BCN3D support team to get a new one in case it is faulty.